PurpleFlower436/COMP324-Web-Game-Project/README.md

-# Choose your own adventure game
+# Choose Your Own Adventure game
 ## A web game designed for COMP 324 at Loyola University Chicago

 ### Members: